alejandro5042/Run-IrcBot/README.md

 **BOT_DISCONNECTING** | Run right before disconnecting from the server *and* if the connection is still active.
 You can still send messages.
 **BOT_END** | The last command that gets run.
 The connection may still be active.
 This command will always run if `BOT_INIT` ran successfully.

-For a list parsed IRC commands, see the source code for `.\Run-IrcBot.ps1`.
+For a list of parsed IRC command replies, see the source code for `.\Run-IrcBot.ps1`.
 The bot server will only translate the names of these commands; the original is left in `$Message.CommandCode`.

 You can also refer to these resources: